QiWang98/QiWang98.github.io/_pages/about.md

   limit: 10 # leave blank to include all the news in the `_news` folder
 ---

 👋 Hi!
-I'm currently a PhD candidate in Computer Technology at [Beijing Institute of Technology](https://www.bit.edu.cn/), jointly advised by [Prof. Tianfei Zhou](https://www.tfzhou.com/) and [Prof. Ye Yuan](https://dblp.uni-trier.de/pid/33/6315-1.html).
+I'm currently a PhD candidate in Computer Technology at [Beijing Institute of Technology](https://www.bit.edu.cn/), jointly advised by [Prof. Tianfei Zhou](https://www.tfzhou.com/), [Prof. Ye Yuan](https://dblp.uni-trier.de/pid/33/6315-1.html) and [Prof. Rui Mao](https://nhpcc.szu.edu.cn/mao/).
 I received my M.Eng. in Artificial Intelligence (2024) and B.Eng. in Energy and Power Engineering (2021) from [Northeastern University (China)](https://neu.edu.cn/), where I was advised by Prof. Ye Yuan during my master's studies.
 Broadly, my long-term research goal is to develop embodied AI systems that integrate perception, reasoning, and goal-directed behavior to interact with the world in a human-like manner.

 Research Interests